Canadian Bacon: Plot

-Hacker, seeking revenge on the President for shutting down his business, uses a software program ("Hacker Hellstorm") to activate missile silos across the country.
-The President learns that the signal causing the activation of the silos originated from Canada, and summons Hacker.
+Seeking revenge on the President for shutting down his business, Hacker uses a software program ("Hacker Hellstorm") to activate missile silos across the country.
+The President learns that the signal causing the activation of the silos originated from Canada.
+As Stuart tells the President that the information is classified, the President summons Hacker for some answers.
 Hacker offers to sell a program to the President that can cancel out the Hellstorm—for $1 trillion.
-Stuart, fed up with the President being too busy to give Hacker the money, realizes that Hacker, getting up to leave, is the one controlling the silos, not Canada, and, after storming up, takes the operating codes from him required to stop the Hellstorm (accidentally killing Hacker in the process).
-The President orders Stuart's arrest, despite his protests that he is now able to give the codes to the President so they could deactivate the missiles which are aimed at Moscow.
-As the launch time approaches the President pleads with Canadian Prime Minister Clark MacDonald over the phone to stop the launch.
+With six minutes left, and fed up with the President being too busy to give Hacker the money, Stuart realizes that a departing Hacker is the one controlling the silos, not Canada.
+After storming up, Stuart takes the operating codes from him required to stop the Hellstorm while accidentally killing Hacker in the process.
+The still busy President orders Stuart's arrest despite his protests that he is now able to give the codes to the President so they could deactivate the missiles which are aimed at Moscow.
+As the US government loses contact with Omega Force and as the launch time approaches, the President pleads with Canadian Prime Minister Clark MacDonald over the phone to stop the launch.

 Meanwhile, Honey was taken to a hospital upon her capture and escaped all the way to the CN Tower.
 She discovers the central computer for the Hellstorm and destroys it with a machine gun, aborting the launch sequence.
-She then reunites with Boomer, and they return to the United States on a speedboat.
+Honey then reunites with Boomer and they return to the United States on a speedboat across Lake Ontario.